Sciss/FolderToHTML/README.txt

-FolderToHTML (C)opyright 2010 Hanns Holger Rutz.
+FolderToHTML (C)opyright 2010-2011 Hanns Holger Rutz.
 This is in the public domain.

 A simple command line tool to create an HTML index for a given folder.
 No thrills.

-This builds against Scala 2.8 BETA / Java SE 6.
+This builds with sbt 0.7 against Scala 2.9.1 / Java SE 6.
 An IDEA 9 project file is included.

 To run the executable:

+$ sbt
-./FolderToHTML.sh -C <targetFolderToIndex> [-f <locationOfIndexFile>]
+> run -C <targetFolderToIndex> [-f <htmlIndexFile>]

 THIS SOFTWARE COMES AS IS, ABSOLUTELY WITHOUT WARRANTIES.
 USE AT OWN RISK.